Binge Watching TV Makes It Less Enjoyable, Study Says

 Correction (Score:2)

-Binge watching is bad for subscription services (Score:2)
+Binge watching is bad for subscription services (Score:3)

 Because we will drop the sub after we watch the one show they have we want.

 The rest of this study is irrelevant and honestly doesn't ring true.
 When a show is spread out too long I tend to lose much of the plot points due to other things going on in between.
 I tend to stop caring about some shows I might otherwise finish up.
 Possibly the last part of that sentence is the key point: when binge watching I might watch a show I'd ordinarily decide to give up on because it got stupid.
-When they're spaced a week
+When they're spaced a week apart I will just not bother to go back.

 Binge Watching *This Particular* Show ...
 (Score:2)